Kyufrr/FunDeads-/README.md

 **A Minecraft Plugin... that funy in-game!**

 Java Edition required.
-WorldEdit is compatible with Bukkit, Spigot, Paper, and Sponge.
+FunDeads is compatible with Bukkit, Spigot, Paper, and Sponge.

 ## Download FunDeads

-This place contains the Java code for FunDEADS, but if you want to just use FunDeads, get the plugin from these pages:
+This place contains the Java code for FunDeads, but if you want to just use FunDeads, get the plugin from these pages:

 * For the server plugin: **[Pre-Alpha Here]** https://www.spigotmc.org/resources/fundeads.85182/ , [**Stable Version Here**] https://dev.bukkit.org/projects/fundeads